manojsdeveloper/my-dev.to/blog-posts/angular/angular-tips/angularTypescriptTips.md

 import { Hero, HeroService } from '../heroes'; // index is implied
 ```
 The Angular scoped packages each have a barrel named index.

+#Safely Displaying Data with the Elvis Operator
+{{someObjectThatMayNotExist?.someProperty}}